Darlingtan History, Family Crest & Coats of Arms

 John of Darlington (d.
 1284), an Englishman was Archbishop of Dublin and theologian, "whose name suggests that either he or his family came from Darlington.
 He became a Dominican friar, and it is probable that he studied at Paris at the Dominican priory of St. James. "

 Early History of the Darlingtan family

-Another 175 words (12 lines of text) covering the years 1296 and 1281 are included under the topic Early Darlingtan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Darlingtan research.
+Another 88 words (6 lines of text) covering the years 1296 and 1281 are included under the topic Early Darlingtan History in all our PDF Extended History products and printed products wherever possible.

 Darlingtan Spelling Variations